 Elemental Offerings in the Currey & Company Lineup

 The profile of the Highbank chandelier is lantern-like though its roots were born in classicism.
 Bringing the shape into modern times is the nod to the Arts and Crafts movement.
-Wood an metal, two of nature’s greatest gifts.
+Wood and metal, two of nature’s greatest gifts, bring this chandelier a continental freshness.

 The Celadon table lamp may look like aged concrete but it’s made of distressed terracotta, a name long-ago given the material that means “baked earth.”
 Clay dug from the ground never looked so appealingly edgy.